Jbird1996/terraform-ec2-sg-provision/README.md

 Disaster Recovery.
 With IaC you can actually recover from disasters more rapidly.
 Because manually constructed infrastructure needs to be manually rebuilt.
 But with IaC, you can usually just re-run scripts and have the exact same software provisioned again.

+### Completing the project

+I will be writing a quick description of each file and its purpose.

 Terraform init

 Terraform validate- During this phase I had to change several files to complete the validation.
 Creating this many files lead to some mistakes (mostly the wrong variable input) but I managed to rectify this.